mateusfonseca/dorsetMusicCollection/README.md

 **Framework:** this project requires installation of both [Python](https://www.python.org/downloads/) and [Django](https://www.djangoproject.com/download/).

-**Packages:** to install all the packages required by this application, as well ass their dependencies, type the following on a terminal window at the root of the project:
+**Packages:** to install all the packages required by this application, as well as their dependencies, type the following on a terminal window at the root of the project:

     pip install -r requirements.txt

-**Environment:** create a file called ".env" at the root of the project with the following content:
+**Environment:** create a file called *.env* at the root of the project with the following content:

     SECRET_KEY='<replace with your project's secrete key>'
     DISCOGS_USER_TOKEN='<replace with your personal Discogs user token>'

 **DNS configuration:** this project requires a simple DNS configuration in order to enable domain differentiation between the webapp's domain and the fake CDN's domain.
-Add one of the following, depending on your operating system:
+Add the following, depending on your operating system:

     # on Linux/Mac open /etc/hosts
     # on Windows open C:\Windows\System32\drivers\etc\hosts